DHolistic/FDUniverse/KILNUniverse/KILN_UNIVERSE_REGIONAL_CLAY_FOLK_ORIGINS.md

 Every clay folk being is formed from a unique blend of regional earth that carries the complete geological and consciousness history of that location at the exact moment of their formation.
 This creates an infinite diversity of beings, each carrying distinct memories, abilities, and perspectives embedded in their very substance.

 ### **THE CANONICAL ORIGIN: PRE-FRACTURE ERA**
-Before Pre-Audemar's traumatic transformation, the clay folk regions emerged from the **Spiritual Pathways** that he and his empathetic voice (later banished as the Glaze-Eyed Seer) walked together across the landscape.
+Before Sahaja/Samgama's traumatic transformation, the clay folk regions emerged from the **Spiritual Pathways** that he and his empathetic voice (later banished as Orama-Monosis) walked together across the landscape.
 These paths became sacred centers where consciousness and earth memory concentrated, creating the five major regional clay folk communities that contributed unique gifts to universal creation.

 ---